vanhoangkha/Nova-Act-sample/README.md

 ## Quick Start: ordering a coffee maker on Amazon

 *Note: The first time you run NovaAct, it may take 1 to 2 minutes to start.
-This is because NovaAct needs to install Playwright modules.
-Subsequent runs will only take a few seconds to start.*
+This is because NovaAct needs to [install Playwright modules](https://playwright.dev/python/docs/browsers#install-browsers).
+Subsequent runs will only take a few seconds to start.
+This functionality can be toggled off by setting the `NOVA_ACT_SKIP_PLAYWRIGHT_INSTALL` environment variable.*

 ### Script mode